a2life/shogi-board/readme.md

 - vendor.js (see Note)
 - index.css

-When you build the project, those three files will be generated with unique hash strings added to the filenames.
+When you build the project, those three files (with hash appended) will be generated with unique hash strings added to the filenames.

 Those JavaScript files will be served from /assets folder